Board and Executive

 Gold Corporation was created by the Gold Corporation Act 1987 to oversee the operations of The Perth Mint.

 Sam Walsh AO

 Appointed January 2019.
-Sam has held leadership roles in the mining and automotive industries including Rio Tinto (25 years), General Motors and Nissan Australia (20 years combined).
+Sam has held leadership roles in the mining and automotive industries including CEO of Rio Tinto (25 years), supply manager of General Motors-Holdens and executive director of Nissan Australia (20 years combined).

-He is Chair of the Accenture Global Mining Council (UK), the Australian Council for the Arts, the Perth Diocesan Trust and the Royal Flying Doctor Service (WA Ops) and is a non-executive director of Mitsui & Co (Japan).
+He is Chair of the Accenture Global Mining Council (UK), the Perth Diocesan Trust, the Anglican Community Fund Inc, Theatre 180 Inc, the Royal Flying Doctor Service (WA Ops) and is a non-executive director of Mitsui & Co (Japan).

 Chief Executive Officer

 Jason was appointed Chief Executive Officer in April 2022 and is the fourth CEO of Gold Corporation and 15th leader since The Perth Mint opened in 1899.
 Prior to joining The Perth Mint, he led Government Trading Enterprises including Synergy as CEO from 2014-22) and Verve Energy as CEO from 2012-13.

 With more than 30 years’ experience in the Western Australian energy sector, he has strong commercial, strategic and leadership skills.